Roles and Responsibilities

 Multi and Single Agency Responsibilities

-The Chief Officers’ Public Safety Group (COPS) is comprised of the highest level Officers (Chief Executive NHS Fife, Chief Executive Fife Council, Chief Constable Fife Constabulary, Authority Reporter) across all the agencies who are responsible for Child Protection Services.
+The Chief Officers’ Public Safety Group (COPS) is comprised of the highest level Officers (Chief Executive NHS Fife, Chief Executive Fife Council, Divisional Commander, Police Scotland, Authority Reporter) across all the agencies who are responsible for Child Protection Services.
 This group provides leadership, direction, accountability and ensures collective responsibility and collaborative working at all levels to ensure improved outcomes for children and young people.
 The Fife Child Protection Committee (CPC) reports on its work to the COPS Group which meets on a quarterly basis.

 The CPC is the primary strategic planning mechanism for inter-agency child protection work in the Fife area.
 To function effectively it collaborates with other planning structures, linking closely to Single Outcome Agreement, the Community Plan and the Children’s Services Plan.
 Key agencies in Fife commit to representation and active participation at a sufficiently senior level to ensure that the CPC can effectively discharge its obligations in respect of policy and practice in child protection issues.

 The Children in Fife Group (CIF) replaced the Children’s Services Group (CSG) and is a top-level multi-agency group aiming to improve the outcomes for children and young people in Fife by providing leadership to achieve enhanced integrated children’s services.

 - implement Getting it Right for Every Child (GIRFEC) in Fife, ensuring services work together to deliver improvements on nationally and locally agreed outcomes;

 - promote and oversee planning, collective improvement and integration of children’s services in Fife;